-Columnist, broadcaster, Vice-President and Patron of Humanists UK, born 1946
+Columnist, broadcaster, and Vice President of Humanists UK

 President of Humanists UK from 2007 to 2012